Internet-Draft SPICE SD-CWT November 2024

 /salt/ h'8d5c15fa86265d8ff77a0e92720ca837',

-The SHA-256 hash (the hash algorithm identified in the sd_hash field in the payload) of that bytes string is the Digested Salted Disclosed Claim (in hex).
-The digest value is included in the payload in a redacted_keys field for a Redacted Key (in this example), or in a named array for a Redacted Element (ex: for a redacted element of swversion).
+The SHA-256 hash (the hash algorithm identified in the sd_alg claim in the payload) of that bytes string is the Digested Salted Disclosed Claim (in hex).
+The digest value is included in the payload in a redacted_claim_keys field for a Redacted Claim Key (in this example), or in a named array for a Redacted Claim Element (ex: for a redacted claim element of inspection_dates).

 7e6e350907d0ba3aa7ae114f8da5b360601c0bb7995cd40049b98e4f58fb6ec0